learninglab-dev/ll-first-reactLab/walkthrough.md

 import React from 'react'
 import ReactDOM from 'react-dom'
 ```
 Here we're simply importing React itself.
-That first line needs to be at the top of every javascript file you write that's a react component, so you'll write it over and over.
-It's the core React library.
-ReactDOM, on the other hand, we import only once here in `index.js`.
-This library basically tells React to output html and not native elements or something else.
-We're creating an app to be viewed in a browser.
+That first line is the core React library, and needs to be at the top of every javascript file you write that's a React component, so you'll write it over and over.
+The second line imports ReactDOM, which we only have to import once, here in `index.js`.
+This library basically tells React to output html and not native elements or something else, because we're creating an app to be viewed in a browser.

 ```js
 import App from './01_example/App'
 ```
 Next, we're importing our own code.
 (By the way, `import` is pretty much the es6 version of `require`.
 I'll leave it to you to google the differences if you want.)
-In react, components are organized in a tree.
+In React, components are organized in a tree.
 There are parent components and children.
-Here, as in most react apps you'll build, `App` is the top of our tree.
+Here, as in most React apps you'll build, `App` is the top of our tree.
 It's the top-level parent.

 ```js
 ReactDOM.render(<App />, document.getElementById('root'))
 ```
 Finally, we call the `ReactDOM.render()` function.
 This function tells react to go to work.
-React will start from the component we feed it, in this case App, and render that component and all of its children into html.
+React will start from the component we feed it (in this case, App), and render that component and all of its children into html.
 It will "insert" this generated html into the DOM element we've identified, which is `root`.
 If you remember from our quick look at `index.html`, root is just a solo `<div>` inside `<body>`, so the html React generates will become the body of our page.

-:collision: We're finally ready to write some code.
+:collision: We're finally ready to write some code!
 To get started, look back at the top of `Index.js`.
 You'll see some `import` statements.
 One is commented out.
 Uncomment it and then comment out the statement that says `import App from './01_example/App'`.
-This switches from running the example app to the starter pack.
+This switches from running the example app to running the starter pack.
 If you check back in your browser, you should now see a blank page.
-(If you've stopped your server in the meanwhile, head back over to Terminal and hit `npm start` again to get the blank page.)
+(If you've stopped your server in the meanwhile, head back over to Terminal and enter `npm start` again to get the blank page.)

 ### JSX...
 What?
-One thing you'll notice when working with a react app is that it automatically updates what you see in the browser every time you save your code.
+One thing you'll notice when working with a React app is that it automatically updates what you see in the browser every time you save your code.
 So let's do it! :collision: Open the folder `02_starter` and then the file `App.js`.

-:collision: As we said, `App` is our the top-level component.
+:collision: As we said, `App` is our top-level component.
 We'll get to what's going on in this file in a bit, but first, let's make a change so we can see a change in the browser.
 Update the `return` statement so it looks like this.
 You can put any text you like; "hello world!" is just tradition:

 ```js
 return (